-Praised for having “a gorgeous presence, a warm, agile and powerful voice, refinement and posture of a great singer” Brazilian/Cuban Soprano has recorded and performed the leading role in Horas Vacías, an Opera by Spanish composer Ricardo Llorca at Alice Tully Hall at Lincoln Center, conducted by E. Plasson, the same production in Teatro São Pedro with Mo.
-Soriano, as well as her Carnegie Hall Debut in 2010 interpreting Brazilian Classical composers where she performs regularly.
-In 2011, Ms de la Riva had her debut in China singing with the Shenzhen Symphony Orchestra conducted by Mo.
-Van de Velde - Melodie Dialogue production.
-Highlights of Ms. de la Riva’s performances include Rossini’s L’Italiana in Algieri with the Prague Symphony Orchestra under Mo.
-R. Boudharam in Paris as well as the same production with the Orchestra of St. Luke’s on her Lincoln Center debut, becoming the first Brazilian Soprano to perform at Avery Fisher Hall; Passion in Venice at the Museum of Biblical Art.
-Also in NY, Ms. de la Riva premiered the lead role of Filomena in The Rise and Fall of the First World, Chamber Opera by Michael Kowalski; Poppea in L’Incoronazione di Poppea; The Countess in Marriage of Figaro; LaChatte/L’Ecureuil in L’Enfant et les Sortilèges and Desirée in Stephen Sondheim’s A Little Night Music at Brooklyn Center for the Performing Arts conducted by Mo.
-Barret; Sandrina in La Finta Giardiniera; off Broadway Titania in Fools in Love Midsummer Night’s Dream; Ceres in The Tempest - The Tempest Fools with Manhattan Theater Group; Brahm’s Liebes Lieder and Neues Liebes Lieder.
-Disney theatrical production of Beauty and the Beast in São Paulo, Brazil.
+Performed the leading role in Horas Vacías, an Opera by Spanish composer Ricardo Llorca at Alice Tully Hall at Lincoln Center, conducted by E. Plasson, as well as her Carnegie Hall debut in 2010 interpreting Brazilian Classical composers where she performs regularly.
+Ms de la Riva has had her debut in China singing with the Shenzhen Symphony Orchestra conducted by Mo.
+Van de Velde - Melodie Dialogue production to great aclaim.
+Recent highlights of Ms. de la Riva’s performances include the premiere of Five Poems by Vinicius de Moraes and Ripper with Brazilian Symphony Orchestra, L’Italiana in Algieri with the Prague Symphony Orchestra under Mo.
+R. Boudharam in Paris as well as the same production with the Orchestra of St. Luke’s on her Lincoln Center debut, becoming the first Brazilian Soprano to perform at David Geffen Hall; Also in NY, Ms. de la Riva premiered the lead role of Filomena in The Rise and Fall of the First World, Chamber Opera by Michael Kowalski; Poppea in L’Incoronazione di Poppea; The Countess in Marriage of Figaro; LaChatte/L’Ecureuil in L’Enfant et les Sortilèges and Desirée in Stephen Sondheim’s A Little Night Music at Brooklyn Center for the Performing Arts conducted by Mo.
+Barret; Sandrina in La Finta Giardiniera; off Broadway Titania in Fools in Love Midsummer Night’s Dream; Ceres in The Tempest - The Tempest Fools with Manhattan Theater Group; Disney theatrical production of Beauty and the Beast in São Paulo, Brazil.